MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

    ![image](https://github.com/MicrosoftDocs/dynamics-365-fraud-protection-pr/assets/116034304/648f1bb4-948c-4fa4-a22b-a1c61c8aeac6)

-   The below of the differnt ways of returning a value
+   There are different ways to return an output value

    1. Input parameters defined within a function can be used to return values